 I believe that there are 3 main causes of early rising when it comes to babies, toddlers and small children;

 Overtiredness is one of the main contributing factors when it comes to early rising.
 Why though?
-Overtiredness keeps the hormone cortisol in high in your child’s body.
+Overtiredness keeps the hormone cortisol is high in your child’s body.
 Cortisol is the fight, flight & fright hormone and has similar effects on the body as adrenaline would.
 It can cause children to appear jumpy, excitable and hyper.
-Cortisol and melatonin, the sleepy hormone, do not like eachother.
-In fact when cortisol is high in the body it can impede melatonin doing its job to help initiate and maintain sleep.
-As such during light sleep phases, which is what is happening around 5am when early rising is most prominent, this overtiredness could be drawing your child out of sleep.
+Cortisol and melatonin, the sleepy hormone, do not like each other.
+In fact, when cortisol is high in the body it can impede melatonin doing its job to help initiate and maintain sleep.
+As such during light sleep phases, which is what is happening around 5 am when early rising is most prominent, this overtiredness could be drawing your child out of sleep.

 The key sits with you.
 Again, sit down and identify what the issue is and make a plan to resolve it.
 Don’t knee jerk though!
 Do your research in terms of what way you are going to handle the changes you are about to make.
 Remember, this is all your little one knows.
 They don’t know anything else and will be frustrated with the changes.
 By being organised and having a plan you are more likely to follow through with change and be consistent.

 Early Rising can be a difficult one to solve.
 It can take lots and lots of consistency to change to see things shift even a little bit.
 This is not to put you off working on it.
 I am being honest so that I can keep your expectations real.
 Very often it will take weeks and months of consistency to see your child start to wake that little bit closer to 6 am or beyond.